ststefa/terrasplunk/README.md

 - `shared` contains code and state for infrastructure which is shared among stages
 - `stages` contains one directory for each stage.
 Each directory contains code and state for that stage.
 The code is mostly composed from modules.

-Each top-level directory may contain additional README.md(s) to document further details.
+Each top-level directory contains an additional README.md to document further details.

 Each terraform directory/module is structured in a default layout as proposed by Hashicorp: